DeAmir/Face-generation-with-GAN/README.md

 - Sometimes the discriminator takes over the generator, thus making the generator produce less realistic images.
 - Feel free to change the learning rate on of the optimizers (works for me), or add some kind of normalization.
 - Also, if you choose to load the images with gray scale, you have to change the **channels** variable accordingly.

+## Todo's
+* Refactor, clean, and re-organize the code.